Samuel Chase

-Samuel Chase (April 17, 1741 – June 19, 1811) was a Founding Father of the United States, signers of the Continental Association and United States Declaration of Independence as a representative of Maryland, and Associate Justice of the United States Supreme Court.
-Chase was impeached by the House of Representatives on grounds of letting his partisan leanings affect his court decisions but was acquitted by the Senate and remained in office.
+Samuel Chase (April 17, 1741 – June 19, 1811) was a Founding Father of the United States, signer of the Continental Association and United States Declaration of Independence as a representative of Maryland, and Associate Justice of the United States Supreme Court.
+In 1804, Chase was impeached by the House of Representatives on grounds of letting his partisan leanings affect his court decisions, but was acquitted the following year by the Senate and remained in office.
+He is the only United States Supreme Court Justice to have ever been impeached.

 Born near Princess Anne, Maryland, Chase established a legal practice in Annapolis, Maryland.
 He served in the Maryland General Assembly for several years and favored independence during the American Revolution.
 He won election to the Continental Congress before serving on the Baltimore District Criminal Court and the Maryland General Court.
 In 1796, President George Washington appointed Chase to the United States Supreme Court.

 After the 1800 elections, President Thomas Jefferson and the Democratic-Republicans sought to weaken Federalist influence on the federal courts.
 Chase's actions on the court had been accused of demonstrating bias, and Jefferson believed that Chase should be removed from office, a process that required a vote in both the Senate and the House of Representatives.
 The House passed eight articles of impeachment, all centering on Chase's alleged political bias.
 The Senate voted to acquit Chase on all counts, and Chase served on the Supreme Court until his death in 1811.
 Some historians have argued that Chase's acquittal set an important precedent regarding the independence of the federal judiciary.

 Early life

-Samuel Chase was the only child of the Reverend Thomas Chase (c.
-1703–1779) and his wife, Matilda Walker (? – by 1744), born near Princess Anne, Maryland.
+Samuel Chase was the son of the Reverend Thomas Chase (c.
+1703–1779) and his wife, Matilda Walker (1705–1741), born near Princess Anne, Maryland.
 His father was a clergyman who immigrated to Somerset County to become a priest in a new church.
 Samuel was educated at home.
 He was eighteen when he left for Annapolis where he studied law under attorney John Hall.
 He was admitted to the bar in 1761 and started a law practice in Annapolis.
-It was during his time as a member of the bar that his colleagues gave him the nickname of "Old Bacon Face."
+It was during his time as a member of the bar that his colleagues gave him the nickname of "Old Bacon Face", either due to his proneness for a facial flush when angered or excited or due to his general ruddy complexion in general, or both.

 In May 1762, Chase married Anne Baldwin, daughter of Thomas and Agnes Baldwin.
 Samuel and Anne had three sons and four daughters, with only four surviving to adulthood.
 Anne died in 1776.
 In 1784, Chase traveled to England to deal with Maryland's Bank of England stock, where he met Hannah Kilty, daughter of Samuel Giles, a Berkshire physician.
 They were married later that year and had two daughters, Hannah and Elisa.

+Chase was a slaver who owned 15 enslaved people at his death.